kpelloni/css-robot-disco-unsolved/README.md

 - [x ] Animation with rotation is shown.
 - [x ] Animation with disappearing/appearing is shown.
-- [ ] Animation with changing dimensions is shown.
+- [x ] Animation with changing dimensions is shown.
-- [ ] Animation with movement around some position is shown.
+- [x ] Animation with movement around some position is shown.
 - [x ] Animation on object hover event is shown.
 - [x ] Animation with color changing is shown.
-- [ ] Every facial feature item except for the face shape is animated.
+- [x ] Every facial feature item except for the face shape is animated.